Khaleed/game-of-life/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is an implementation of Conway's Game of Life
+This is an implementation of Conway's Game of Life.
+The goal is to learn the basics of React with a well-defined small game.

 ## License